About the Head and Neck Service

 Our team consists of members of the departments of Radiation Oncology and Medical Oncology, as well as the allied services.

-- Associate Professor Carsten Palme Director, Head and Neck Surgery
+- A/Prof Carsten Palme Head of Surgical Services, Director of Head and Neck Surgery

-- Professor Jonathan Clark AM Director of Head and Neck Research
+- Prof Jonathan Clark AM Director of Head and Neck Research

-- Associate Professor Daniel Novakovic Head and Neck Surgeon
+- A/Prof Daniel Novakovic Head and Neck Surgeon

-- Associate Professor Michael Elliott Head and Neck Surgeon
+- A/Prof Michael Elliott Head and Neck Surgeon

-- Associate Professor Sydney Ch’ng Head and Neck Surgeon and Plastic and Reconstructive Surgeon
+- A/Prof Sydney Ch’ng Head and Neck Surgeon, Plastic and Reconstructive Surgeon

 - Dr Anthony Clifford Head and Neck Surgeon